The Simplicial Model of Univalent Foundations (after Voevodsky): Introduction

 \section{Introduction}

-The Univalent Foundations programme is a new proposed approach to foundations of mathematics, originally suggested by the third-named author in \cite{voevodsky:homotopy-lambda-calculus} (closely related to independent work of Awodey, Warren, and collaborators \cite{awodey-warren}), building on the systems of dependent type theory developed by Martin-Löf and others.
+The Univalent Foundations programme is a new proposed approach to foundations of mathematics, originally suggested by Vladimir Voevodsky in \cite{voevodsky:homotopy-lambda-calculus}, building on the systems of dependent type theory developed by Martin-Löf and others.

 A major motivation for earlier work with such logical systems has been their well-suitedness to computer implementation.
 One notable example is the Coq proof assistant, based on the Calculus of Inductive Constructions (a closely related dependent type theory), which has shown itself feasible for large-scale formal verification of mathematics, with developments including formal proofs of the Four-Colour Theorem \cite{gonthier:four-color} and the Feit-Thompson (Odd Order) Theorem \cite{gonthier:feit-thompson}.